eriksank/nacl-cli/README.md

 The user does not need to know that I have programmed the tool in lua.
 He can just download the executable program and be done with it.

+`nacl-cli` works for files which can fit in memory.
+For files which are too large to fit in memory, consider using [nacl-cli-big](https://github.com/danrabinowitz/nacl-cli-big), which is a drop-in-compatable wrapper around `nacl-cli`.

 ## 7. Usage summary